 - Collecting user feedback.

-- Creating a database of restaurants.
+- Creating restaurants database and list.

 - Preparing a project roadmap.

-- User needs and value delivery - do our assumed user needs or problems are real and can we resolve those needs?
+- User needs and value delivery - do our assumed user needs or problems are real, and can we resolve those needs?

 In this way, we got a list of organic restaurants in the Bay Area.
-The only thing required from the user was to open the page from this region and the list of organic restaurants would automatically pull up.
+The only thing required from the user was to open the page from this region, and the list of organic restaurants was automatically pulled up.
 To process all the data received, we used a WordPress plugin.
 It allowed us to collect statistics as well as prioritize features and product improvements.